How to stand on a skateboard

 Practice placements of your foot in a manner that you feel comfortable.

-Hand movements:
+Hand Movements:

 Try balancing by using hand movements, tilting your head and body, and leaning on your ankles and knees as practiced in How To Stand On A Skateboard.